Tony Burris (American football)

-Anthony Burris (born January 30, 1963) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Detroit Drive and Washington Commandos.
+Anthony Burris (born January 30, 1963) is an American former professional football player who was a quarterback in the Arena Football League (AFL) with the Detroit Drive and Washington Commandos.
 After redshirting at Oregon Tech and dropping out of Portland State, he played college football at Western Oregon State College.
 He was a two-time NAIA honorable mention All-American while at Western Oregon and signed with the Edmonton Eskimos of the Canadian Football League (CFL) after going undrafted in 1987.
 After playing for the Eskimos during the 1987 preseason, Burris joined the AFL in 1989.
 He was the starting quarterback for the Drive team that won ArenaBowl III.
 He was inducted into Western Oregon's athletics hall of fame in 2015.

 Early life

 Anthony Burris was born on January 30, 1963.
 At the age of 10, his dad taught him how to spin a football.
 He played high school football at South Albany High School in Albany, Oregon, with his brothers Larry and Gary.
 Burris started on the varsity team during his sophomore, junior, and senior years.
 He earned first-team All-Valley League honors as a senior, and graduated in 1980.
 Burris also played baseball and basketball in high school.